IDEAS Grant Competition

 Program Title: Athletes Abroad: Scoring more students abroad through coach cultural cultivation

-Destinations: Chile, Czech Republic, Iceland, Mexico
+Destination(s): Chile, Czech Republic, Iceland, Mexico

 Foreign Policy Goal(s) Addressed: Civil Society, Journalism, and Education; Democracy and Human Rights; Economic Development and Entrepreneurship; Energy and Natural Resources